-I am passionate about helping clients customize their estate plans in order to achieve their vision for their families and future generations.
+I am passionate about helping families customize their estate plans, protect their assets, and share their goals and values with future generations.

-Michelle Hanlon has been associated with Goldstine, Skrodzki, Russian, Nemec and Hoff, Ltd. since 2015.
-She practices in the firm’s estate planning group, assisting clients with estate and wealth transfer planning and tax planning.
+Michelle Hanlon has been associated with Goldstine, Skrodzki, Russian, Nemec and Hoff, Ltd. since 2015 and a partner since 2021.
+She practices in the firm’s estate planning group, assisting clients with estate and wealth transfers, tax planning, coordination of retirement plan benefits, and trust and estate administration.
 Michelle brings to the firm a keen knowledge of drafting and interpreting individual estate plans, trusts, and disability documents, with an appreciation for the legal and tax consequences that may result.
+Her work in the area of taxation includes assisting clients in the preparation and filing of estate tax (Form 706), gift tax (Form 709), and trust and estate income tax (Form 1041) returns.
 Prior to joining the firm, Michelle practiced at two boutique estate planning and probate firms in Texas.

-Michelle is a volunteer and mentor with the DePaul Alumni Sharing Knowledge (ASK) Program.
-She also serves on the Board of Directors for the DuPage Symphony Orchestra, and she is a member of the Lyons Township Dog Training Club.
-Michelle is an active advocate for animal welfare, and enjoys volunteering with local animal shelters and rescue organizations.
+Michelle is a member of the DuPage County Estate Planning Council.
+Michelle serves as a volunteer and mentor with the DePaul Alumni Sharing Knowledge (ASK) Program.
+She has served on the Board of Directors for the DuPage Symphony Orchestra, and as a member of and instructor for the Lyons Township Dog Training Club.

-Michelle is a published author on choice-of-law issues in Texas, and she has also co-authored articles on estate planning, spoliation of evidence, and sanctions.
+Michelle is a published author on choice-of-law issues in Texas, and she has also authored articles on estate planning, spoliation of evidence, and sanctions.